 Wind power plants, or wind farms, are clusters of wind machines used to produce electricity.
-A wind farm usually has dozens of wind machines scattered over a large area.
+A wind farm usually has dozens of wind turbines scattered over a large area.

 Unlike coal or nuclear plants, many wind plants are not owned by public utility companies.
-Instead they are owned and operated by business people who sell the electricity produced on the wind farm to electric utilities.
+Instead they are owned and operated by businesspeople who sell the electricity produced on the wind farm to electric utilities.
 These private companies are known as independent power producers.

-Operating a wind power plant is not as simple as plunking down machines on a grassy field.
+Operating a wind power plant is complex.
 Wind plant owners must carefully plan where to locate their machines.
 They consider wind availability (how much the wind blows), local weather conditions, proximity to electrical transmission lines, and local zoning codes.

 Wind plants also need a lot of land.
-One wind machine needs about two acres of land to call its own.
+One wind turbine needs about two acres of land to call its own.
 A wind power plant takes up hundreds of acres.
 On the plus side, farmers can grow crops or graze cattle around the machines once they have been installed.